 What are audit assertions?

-ISA 315.A190 categorises assertions into three groups: assertions about account balances at period end (existence, rights and obligations, completeness, valuation and allocation), assertions about classes of transactions during the period (occurrence, completeness, accuracy, cutoff, classification), and assertions about presentation and disclosure (occurrence, completeness, classification and understandability, accuracy and valuation).
+Assertions are the representations management embeds in the FS, whether stated explicitly or implied by the numbers on the page.
+ISA 315 .A190 categorises them into three groups: assertions about account balances at period end (existence, rights and obligations, completeness, valuation and allocation), assertions about classes of transactions during the period (occurrence, completeness, accuracy, cutoff, classification), and assertions about presentation and disclosure (occurrence, completeness, classification and understandability, accuracy and valuation).

-The most common file breakdown is not a missing assertion — it is a mismatch between the risk identified and the assertion tested.
+The most common file breakdown is not a missing assertion.
+It is a mismatch between the risk identified and the assertion tested.
 A team identifies a valuation risk on inventory but then tests existence through a stock count.
-The count confirms the inventory is there, but says nothing about whether the carrying amount is correct.
+The count confirms the inventory is there.
+It says nothing about whether the carrying amount is correct.

 Key Points

-- Assertions are categories of what could go wrong in the financial statements — they frame the auditor's entire testing approach.
+• Assertions are categories of what could go wrong in the FS.
+They frame the auditor's entire testing approach.

-- The most common finding is a mismatch between the risk identified and the assertion the procedures actually test — not a missing assertion.
+• The most common finding is a mismatch.
+The risk identified and the assertion the procedures actually test do not line up.
+A missing assertion is rarer than a mismatched one.

 Why it matters in practice

 The payables example illustrates the confusion most clearly.
 Teams routinely test the existence of payables by confirming balances with suppliers.
-But existence is rarely the risk for liabilities — management's incentive is to understate liabilities, making completeness the dominant assertion.
+Existence is rarely the risk for liabilities.
+Management's incentive is to understate liabilities, which makes completeness the dominant assertion.
 Testing completeness requires starting from sources outside the ledger (subsequent payments, goods received notes, supplier statements) and tracing back to the recorded balance.

 Key standard references